Juan and Pedro's Houses: Which One Are You Building?

 So Which One Are You?

 By the time I finally saw the full picture, I’d already sent 90% of the first-floor budget.
 The ‘cracks’ I mentioned in my Open Letter weren’t accidents.
 They were the ripple effect of building without a plan from the start.
-If Dad and his crew had followed one, I would’ve known what to look for when it was my turn.
+If my dad and his crew had followed one, I would’ve known what to look for when it was my turn.
 But the engineer spotted the Pedro pattern and knew exactly how to exploit it.

 Scammers don’t target people who plan and verify.
 They target people in panic mode who just want someone to “handle it.”